How we do what we do

 Notes on Income

 Support for Partners in Mission USA (PIM-USA) has grown significantly over the Seventeen years we have been building the campuses in Uganda.
 Our Income growth has been bolstered by significant partnerships with individuals, churches, Rotary International and corporations.
-Bike to the Lake has provided much needed capital funding for the development of our dining hall/kitchen, STEM Center and now under construction, housing for married teachers.
+Bike to the Lake and Walk the Wildwood has provided much needed capital funding for the development of our dining hall/kitchen, STEM Center, housing and a new Carpentry and Metal shop.
 Student sponsorship provided primarily by individuals and families provides stable operational support by paying tuition for students that cannot afford tuition.
+University scholarships are now allowing our graduates to go on to obtain advanced degrees.

 Notes on Expenses

-Administrative and support costs for Bike to the Lake comprise our fundraising expense.
+Administrative and support costs for Bike to the Lake and Walk the Wildwood comprise our fundraising expense.
 Graciously, these costs are underwritten by corporate sponsors prior to the event each year.

 US operating expense represents costs to administrate Partners in Mission USA.
 These costs have changed little over the past few years.
 In 2017 PIM-USA exceeded $300,000 in income.
 With that milestone we were required by the IRS to be professionally audited.
-The increase in 2021 was audit expenses for 2019 and 2020.
-In 2018, the PIM-USA board also purchased insurance coverage, including international travel, to insure that those traveling to Uganda with our coordination are properly protected.
-That insurance was suspended in 2021 because COVID concerns stopped all travel to Uganda.
+The minimum amount for this requirement has been raised resulting in anticipated lower administrative costs.
+PIM-USA board also purchases insurance coverage, including international travel, to ensure that those traveling to Uganda with our coordination are properly protected.
 PIM-US also incurs bank costs to process payments through a third party online payment site and fees to transfer funds to PIM-Uganda.

 Partners in Mission Financial Reports